Site Search

 2. How the privacy of the patient’s personal health information will be managed.

-1. document their logic as to why virtual care was appropriate for the particular patient;
+1. Document their logic as to why virtual care was appropriate for the particular patient.

-During the course of a virtual visit, physicians must:
+1. During a virtual visit, physicians must:

-1. provide care consistent with accepted standards of practice.
+1. Provide care consistent with accepted standards of practice.
 Virtual care must not compromise the standard of care;

-2. not prescribe opioids or other controlled medications to patients whom they have not examined in person, or with whom they do not have a longitudinal treating relationship, unless they are in direct communication with another regulated health professional who has examined the patient;
+2. Not prescribe opioids or other controlled medications to patients whom they have not examined in person, or with whom they do not have a longitudinal treating relationship, unless they are in direct communication with another regulated health professional who has examined the patient;

-1. allows physicians to gather the information needed to provide the care; and
+1. Allows physicians to gather the information needed to provide the care; and

-2. supports the sharing of high quality and reliable patient health information (e.g., diagnostic or other images that are of sufficient quality);
+2. Supports the sharing of high quality and reliable patient health information (e.g., diagnostic or other images that are of sufficient quality);

 1. take reasonable steps to accurately identify the patient (e.g., verify their name and date of birth);